 7. White space

 All of the other elements deal with what you add to your design.
 White space (or negative space) is the only one that specifically deals with what you don’t add.
-White space is exactly that—the empty page around the elements in your composition.
-For beginning designers it can be a perilous zone.
-Often simply giving a composition more room to breathe can upgrade it from mediocre to successful.
+White space is the empty page around the elements in your composition.
+For beginning designers, it can be a perilous zone.
+Simply giving a composition more room to breathe can upgrade it from mediocre to successful.

-White space isn’t sitting there doing nothing—it’s creating hierarchy and organization.
+White space is sitting there doing nothing—creating hierarchy and organization.
 Our brains naturally associate ample white space around an element with importance and luxury.
 It’s telling our eyes that objects in one region are grouped separately from objects elsewhere.